eiseleb47/SIGMAS/docs/source/flask.rst

     app = create_app()

-This approach allows you to create multiple instances of your app with different configurations, which is useful for testing and deployment.
+This approach allows you to create multiple instances of your app with different configurations, which is useful for testing and development.